Glaucoma – Diagnosis, Symptoms, and Treatment

-Sometimes eye drops from different classes are combined – this may result in a larger decrease in eye pressure than use of one agent alone.
+Sometimes eye drops from the classes listed above are combined with prostaglandins – this may result in a larger decrease in eye pressure than use of one agent alone.
 Combinations may include a beta-blocker plus prostaglandin or beta blocker plus carbonic anhydrase inhibitor.

 These prescription eye drops can be ordered online at discount savings.
 We offer up to 80% savings compared to your local pharmacy and you can have the medication shipped right to your door.

 - Prum BE Jr, Rosenberg LF, Gedde SJ, et al. Primary Open-Angle Glaucoma Preferred Practice Pattern(®) Guidelines.
 Ophthalmology 2016; 123:P41. - https://www.aaojournal.org/article/S0161-6420(15)01276-2/pdf

 - Weinreb RN, Khaw PT.
 Primary open-angle glaucoma.
 Lancet 2004; 363:1711. - http://www.journalor.com/index.php/OR/article/view/30106